ibm-cloud-architecture/refarch-kc/README.md

 The IBM Event Driven architecture reference implementation illustrates the deployment of real time analytics on event streams in the context of container shipment in an [event driven architecture](https://github.com/ibm-cloud-architecture/refarch-eda) with event backbone, functions as service and microservices, and aims to illustrate the different event driven patterns like event sourcing, CQRS and Saga.

-To read the detail of this implementation go to [the book view.](http://ibm-cloud-architecture.github.io/refarch-kc)
+To read the detail of this project go to [the book view.](http://ibm-cloud-architecture.github.io/refarch-kc)

 ### Using the scripts for this root project

-We are delivering some scripts that could help to quickly get the solution cloned, built and deploy locally.
-Those bash tools are under the 'scripts` folder.
+We are delivering some scripts which could help you to quickly get the solution cloned, built and deployed locally.
+Those bash scripts are under the 'scripts` folder.

 * To clone all the related projects: `./scripts/clone.sh`
 * To assess your environment and build the docker images needed for build: `./scripts/prepareEnv`.